gracefulife/clova-developer-guide/en/CEK/References/Custom_Extension_Message.md

 ## Custom extension message {#CustomExtMessage}
 When CEK and your custom extension exchange information, they use custom extension messages.
 A custom extension message is divided into a [request message](#CustomExtRequestMessage) and a [response message](#CustomExtResponseMessage).
-A request message has three [request types](#CustomExtRequestType) - `LaunchRequest`, `IntentRequest` and `SessionEndedRequest`.
+A request message is dinstinguished into three types such as `LaunchRequest`, `IntentRequest` and `SessionEndedRequest` according to [request types](#CustomExtRequestType).

 ### Request message {#CustomExtRequestMessage}
 Once Clova analyzes a user request, CEK forwards a request message to your custom extension to send the user request (HTTPS request).
 The following explains the structure and fields of a request message and how the `request` field is configured for each type of request.